Bob Woodward Legendary Pulitzer Prize-Winning Investigative Journalist, Associate Editor, The Washington Post , Author, 22 Bestsellers

 About the Author

 Bob Woodward gained international attention when he and Carl Bernstein uncovered the Watergate scandal in 1973.
-Since then, he’s worked to shine a light on the inner-workings of secret government.
-Woodward’s factual, non-partisan revelations to readers and speech audiences provide a view of Washington they’ll never get elsewhere.
 Woodward has written about the last nine U.S. presidents and chronicled how the power of the presidency has evolved.
-He is author of 20 bestselling books – 14 went to #1 – more than any contemporary nonfiction writer.
-His bestseller, Fear: Trump in the White House, is the deepest dive ever made into the first months of any American president.
-His 20th book, Rage, went behind the scenes of the Trump presidency like never before.
-His 21st book will look at the final days of the Trump presidency and the early days of Biden’s presidency.
-In his speeches, Woodward looks at the expanding powers of the presidency and the important lessons that can be learned from the presidents he’s covered.
-He can also assess the role of the media and how well it is (or isn’t) doing its job.
-Audiences will be awe-struck by insights from this living journalistic legend.
-Currently associate editor for The Washington Post where he’s worked since 1971, Bob Woodward has won nearly every American journalism award including two Pulitzers.
+He is the bestselling author of twenty two books – fourteen went to #1 – more than any contemporary nonfiction writer.
+Fear: Trump in the White House, is the deepest dive into the first months of any American president.
+His 20th book, Rage, went behind the scenes of the Trump presidency.
+His 21st book looks at the final days of the Trump presidency and the early days of Biden’s presidency.
+Fear sold more than 1.1 million copies in its first week and broke the 94-year first-week sales record of its publisher.

-Woodward was born March 26, 1943 in Illinois.
+Woodward was born on March 26, 1943 in Illinois.
 He graduated from Yale University in 1965 and served five years as a communications officer in the U.S. Navy before beginning his journalism career at the Montgomery County Sentinel (Maryland), where he was a reporter for one year before joining the Post.

 Suggested Topics

-• HOW WE GOT HERE – LESSONS FROM TEN PRESIDENTS
+- HOW WE GOT HERE – LESSONS FROM TEN PRESIDENTS

 Now reporting on his tenth American president, Bob Woodward’s remarkable perspective is unmatched in journalism.
-The two-time Pulitzer Prize-winning reporter takes audiences on a journey as only he can.
+The two time Pulitzer Prize-winning reporter takes audiences on a journey as only he can.
 From Nixon to the present, Woodward provides firsthand insights from having penetrated the White House, the Supreme Court, the CIA, the Pentagon, the Congress.
 He analyzes the successes and messes of the presidents he’s covered and offers important lessons – about governing, about presidential leadership during economic, military, and national crises, about the expanding powers of the presidency, and about the role of the media.
 Woodward’s content is tailored to the interests of the audience and is an in-depth, non-partisan, fact-driven analysis of America’s current state through the lens of history.
 In the time since he uncovered the Watergate scandal with Carl Bernstein in 1973, Woodward has worked to shine a light on the inner-workings of secret government.
 In all, he has written 20 nonfiction bestsellers – 14 of which went on to become #1; more than any modern-day author.
 Woodward is currently at work on his 21st book about the final days of the Trump presidency and the handoff to Joe Biden.

-• The State of The American Presidency
+- The State of The American Presidency

 Everywhere legendary journalist Bob Woodward goes, he says people ask to know what’s really going on in Washington.
 Their questions fall into four categories: 1) The presidency: How is President Trump doing and surviving?
 How does Trump compare with the other eight presidents – Nixon to Obama – that Woodward has reported on for The Washington Post and in his bestselling books?
 2) The investigation of special counsel Robert Mueller: Is it like Watergate or will it fade away like Reagan’s Iran-Contra scandal?
 3) Conflict: What is the likelihood of a new war?
 What are the goals with North Korea, in the Middle East, with the Islamic state, and on terrorism?
 Will there likely be a major escalation in one of the current conflicts?
 And 4) The economy: Is the American/global economy sound or are we headed for trouble?
 How is Trump’s America First agenda playing out with our allies and enemies around the globe?